tayla-orsmond/IMY-220-project/README.md

 ```sh
 CREATE DATABASE u21467456;
 ```
-3. Import the database from the `artfolio.sql` file
+3. Import the database from the `u21467456.sql` file
 4. Update the database connection details in `config.php`
 5. Run the site on a local server